Agoric/documentation/main/guides/zoe/contract-walkthru.md

 Let's take a look at what happens in the contract when it starts.
 A _facet_ of Zoe, the _Zoe Contract Facet_, is passed to the contract `start` function.
 The contract uses this `zcf` to get its terms.
-Likewise it uses `zcf` to make a `gameSeat` where it can store assets that it receives in trade as well as a `mint` for making assets consisting of collections (bags) of Places:
+Likewise it uses `zcf` to make a `proceeds` seat where it can store assets that it receives in trade as well as a `mint` for making assets consisting of collections (bags) of Items:

-<<< @/../snippets/zoe/src/gameAssetContract.js#start
+<<< @/../snippets/zoe/src/offer-up.contract.js#start

-It defines a `joinShape` and `joinHandler` but doesn't do anything with them yet.
+It defines a `proposalShape` and `tradeHandler` but doesn't do anything with them yet.
 They will come into play later.
-It defines and returns its `publicFacet` and stands by.
+It defines and returns a [hardened](/glossary/#harden) `publicFacet` object and stands by.

-<<< @/../snippets/zoe/src/gameAssetContract.js#started
+<<< @/../snippets/zoe/src/offer-up.contract.js#started

 ## Trading with Offer Safety